Adillwma/SDx4/README.md

 ## License
 This project is not currently licensed.
 Please contact for more information.

+This project also uses the following third-party libraries:

 SDx4 Image Upscaler is built on top of the [Stability AI Stable Diffusion x4 Upscaler](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler) model developed by Robin Rombach and Patrick Esser.
 The model is licensed under the CreativeML Open RAIL++-M License.
 For more information, refer to the LISCENCE file.

+Haar Cascade Face Detection: This project uses the Haar Cascade Face Detection model, released under the MIT License.

 PyQt6: This project uses the PyQt6 library, released under the GPL v3.